The wrist module was the first thing he saw.

 Caleb sat up.

 The barracks was cold the way the barracks was always cold.
 Iharu's bunk was empty, blanket twisted, boots gone.
 Hiro's was made.
-Rina's looked the way Rina's bunk had looked for two weeks.
-He pulled on his shirt and felt the heat in his lower ribs at the same time, the kind of heat that wasn't pain yet but had stopped pretending to be nothing.
-The spirals were warm under his palm when he flattened his hand against the spot.
-He held it there until he stopped being able to feel his pulse against them.
+Rina's held its folded-sheet silence against the far wall.
+Caleb pulled on his shirt, and the heat in his lower ribs answered at the same time, the kind of heat that had stopped pretending to be nothing.
+The spirals warmed under his palm.
+He held them until his own pulse faded beneath the pressure.

 His wrist buzzed.